 These expectations form norms of male and female attitudes and behaviours.

 Gene: a unit of inheritance which forms part of a chromosome.
-Some genes alone determine certain characteristics; but most characteristics are the result of many genes.
+Some genes alone determine certain characteristics; but most characteristics are the result of multiple genes.
+Genes direct the synthesis of proteins.

 Genome: the total genetic material of an individual organism.

-Genotype: someone’s raw genetic potential, as conceived from the union of the parents’ egg and sperm.
+Genotype: someone’s raw genetic potential – their genetic constitution – as determined from the particular set of genes acquired from the union of the parents’ egg and sperm.

 Gestalt Psychology: this approach – ‘gestalten’ means ‘good form’ or ‘whole shape’ – was developed in Germany in the 1910s by Max Wertheimer, Kurt Koffka & Wolfgang Kohler.
 Its basic presupposition is that behaviour can really only be understood as a whole, rather than broken down into constituent parts.
 It has particular application to the way meaning is applied to sensory input to produce perception.